Dhanunjaya-Elluri/similaritySearch/monitoring/README.md

 This document outlines the comprehensive monitoring strategy for the Product Similarity API.
 This monitoring system is mainly split into three main categories:
 - Model metrics
+- Data quality
 - Performance metrics
 - Infrastructure metrics

 ## 1. Model Metrics

 ### 1.1.
 Relevance Score Distribution
 Relevance score distribution helps us to understand the model's performance over time.
 Track the shift in the distribution to detect if the model's performance is degrading.
+This would help us to decide if further fine-tuning is needed.
 - Use a histogram to visualize the distribution of the relevance scores.
 - Conduct statistical tests like `Chi-square test` or `Kolmogorov-Smirnov test` to detect if the distribution of the relevance scores shifts significantly.
 - Alert if the distribution of the relevance scores shifts significantly.